katrinamarquez/KatrinaMarquez_T1A2/development_log.md

 - classes; and
 - inputs required from users.

-[INSERT IMAGE OF FLOW CHARTS]
+![Flow Chart] (/Documents/SupplierMate_Flow_Version2.pdf)

 Trello boards were created which mapped out documentation to be completed, methods and classes.
 Labels indiciate level of difficulty.

-[SCREENSHOT OF TRELLO BOARD]
+Categories are:
+- Low
+- Medium
+- High

 Coding started for the first page users encounter when using the terminal app.

-[SCREENSHOT OF WELCOME MESSAGE TRELLO CARD]
+![Trello Card Example] (Documents/Welcome Message Trello Card.png)

 # 22/04/2020
 Coding completed: